 - Use the right car seat for your baby’s weight and height.
-Infants are weighed and measured at every doctor visit, so be sure to keep track.
+Infants are weighed and measured at every doctor visit, so keep track.

 - Use the car’s safety belt or LATCH system to lock the car seat into the car.
 Your car seat should not move more than one-inch side to side or front to back.
 Grab the car seat at the safety belt path or LATCH path to test it.

-- Adjust the chest clip to armpit level.
+- Adjust the chest clip to the armpit level.